 Look closely to see the bloody gash on his neck, indicating that he was martyred, which occurred in the 4th century.
 Many think the body is simply made of wax.
 There is no admission cost to enter the church.

 If you’re looking for a change of scenery, head to Café Buža which actually lies outside the Dubrovnik city walls.
 The café can be hard to find.
 From the cathedral, head south up some steps, and through the narrow cobblestone pathways.

 Look for the arrow signs pointing the way to “cool drinks.”
 The cafe bar is a quiet retreat with sunset views of the Adriatic.
 On summer days, cliff jumpers make for some great, local entertainment.

 Dubrovnik Cathedral Treasury

-For an admission fee of 3 euros, visitors interested in reliquaries can get a glimpse of the cathedral’s extensive gold and silver-plated treasury.
+For an admission fee of about EUR 3, visitors interested in reliquaries can get a glimpse of the cathedral’s extensive gold and silver-plated treasury.
 Behind a wall of glass, is a collection of holy body parts and relics.
-Stand-out items include the gold-plated arm, leg, and skull of Saint Blaise, and what is claimed to be a piece of the true Cross and a section of baby Jesus’s swaddling clothes.
+Stand-out items include the gold-plated arm, leg, and skull of Saint Blaise, what is claimed to be a piece of the true Cross, and a section of baby Jesus’s swaddling clothes.